CGreen789/dictionaryWebsite/README.md

     - Look at some other examples, what is the user expecting from this website?
 - Improve the colours - again, look at other examples
 - Alter the CSS accordingly.
+- Add functionality
+     - Add certain words to a list on click?